 How to Treat Acne: Your Top Questions Answered

-One of the most common skin issues we treat in our New York and New Jersey dermatology offices offices is acne.
-Whether you’re a teenager struggling with ongoing complexion issues or an adult who is battling hormonal breakouts, acne is a major skin concern that doesn’t discriminate against age, sex or skin color.
+One of the most common skin issues we treat in our dermatology offices is acne.
+Whether you’re a teenager struggling with ongoing complexion issues or an adult who is battling hormonal breakouts, acne is a significant skin concern that doesn’t discriminate against age, sex, or skin color.

-Towels should be swapped out regularly and be sure to use a clean towel when wiping sweat off your face at the gym.
+Towels should be swapped out regularly, and be sure to use a clean towel when wiping sweat off your face at the gym.
 It’s also very important to try and keep your hands off your face, especially if your hands are dirty,” says Dr. Jeremy Fenton.